relationships-and-communication

 Leaders who demonstrate fairness and integrity set the tone for the entire organization.
 This can involve:

-- Admitting mistakes and learning from them.
+- Admitting mistakes and learning from them, showing that vulnerability does not weaken authority.

 Creating a Supportive Environment